 Cervical Screening Program

-If you’re aged between 20-69 years, have a cervix and have ever had sex, you need a cervical screening (Pap) test every two years, even if you have received the human papillomavirus (HPV) vaccine.
+If you’re aged between 25-74, have a cervix and have ever had sex, you need a Cervical Screening Test every five years, even if you have received the human papillomavirus (HPV) vaccine.

 Your first Cervical Screening Test is due two years after your last Pap test.
 After that, you will only need to have the test every five years if your results are normal.

 If you are due for testing, contact your healthcare provider to book an appointment.

 - about the new National Cervical Screening Program